d00485618/Software-Engineering-remote/journal.md

 Week 4:
     My group and I made User Stories on the project and we went over branching on git in class.

+Week 5:
+    As a class we discussed flowcharts and component diagrams nd as a group we made a component diagram.

+Week 6:
+    As a group we created a presentation to introduce our website Horsing Around.